Precision Micro Magnets - Neodymium Micro Magnets

 Micro Ball Magnets — Precision Sorting & Assembly Use

-What is Micro Magnet
+What Are Micro Magnets?

 Micro magnets are ultra-small permanent magnets where tolerance and coating build directly change fit and field, so they’re part of the functional spec—not a “nice-to-have.”
 For clarity, we use: